Kenmakhanu/ansible-mc-series/02-Configuring managed nodes/Managed-nodes_configuration.md

 - We can create SSH Connection in two ways:
      - a) Password Authentication
      - b) Password-less Authentication(This is with SSH Keys)
-- Provide the managed Nodes IP/FQDN in inventory file on Ansible Engine.
+- Provide the managed Nodes IP/FQDN in inventory file (hosts file) on Ansible Engine.
 - Test the connectivity by running:

       $ ansible all -m ping